 - Loss of function and disability: Rheumatoid joint inflammation affects tissues surrounding the joint, including tendons, ligaments, and muscles that stabilize joints.
 This weakens the joints and can lead to a loss of function and disability.
-Read about the prognosis for patients with rheumatoid arthritis.

 - Coronary artery disease: People who have rheumatoid arthritis have an increased risk of coronary artery disease (hardening of the arteries to the heart) compared to those who don't have rheumatoid arthritis.
 Inflammation is associated with both rheumatoid arthritis and coronary artery disease.
 Researchers suspect that inflammation related to rheumatoid arthritis triggers the buildup of plaque in the arteries.
-Read about more risk factors for coronary artery disease in this article.

 "Handout on Health: Rheumatoid Arthritis."
 National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS).
 April 2009.

 Joaquim, A.F. and S. Appenzeller.
 "Neuropsychiatric Manifestations in Rheumatoid Arthritis."
 Autoimmunity Reviews July 31, 2015.

 "Rheumatoid Arthritis."
 Johns Hopkins Arthritis Center.
 Dec.
 3, 2012. <http://www.hopkinsarthritis.org/arthritis-info/rheumatoid-arthritis/>.